Update Refund Details

 Update a refund reason

 In some cases, you might need to update the refund request reason or the refund status reason after you submit the initial refund request.
-This can happen if new information becomes available or the situation changes.
+This can happen if new information becomes available or the return reason changes.

 To update the refund request reason or the refund status reason, include the updated values in a subsequent updateOrder